Is It Time for the Four Day Work Week? - Legal Reader

-Support is growing for the idea of the 8-hour, four day work week.
+Support is growing for the idea of the 32-hour, four day work week.
 What would you do with your extra time if every weekend had three days?

 This Thursday, the current United Auto Workers (UAW) contract, which was adopted in 2019 and covers about 146,000 hourly workers at Ford, GM and Stellantis, is set to expire.
 Negotiations have already begun between the Big Three automakers and the union in hopes of averting a strike by September 14th.
 Opening demands from the union include proposals which even UAW President Shawn Fain called “audacious,” such as a 46% (compounded) pay raise over four years (to account for inflation while approximating the growth in Big Three CEO compensation in recent years) as well a four day work week at full time pay.